What is an EDI invoice?

 How does one get started with EDI invoicing?

-You will need an invoicing programme that can create E-invoices, a recipient who is able to receive this type of invoice and an intermediary who conveys the electronic invoices.
-Today also accounting software can have additional solutions for E-invoicing.
+You will need an invoicing program that can create e-invoices, a recipient who is able to receive this type of invoice and an intermediary who conveys the electronic invoices.
+Today also accounting software can have additional solutions for e-invoicing.
 We can help with this process.
 Please feel free to contact us if you have any questions.

 What is needed on an EDI invoice?